adrelanos/Privacy-and-Security-Focused-Browser/README.md

 ## Normalizing Tor Browser behaviour (Security vs. Usability trade-off)

 While Tor Browser has numerous security enhancements they can come at a cost of decreased usability.
-Since Tor Browser is highly configurable, security settings and behavior can be customized according to the requirements of the user.
+Since it is also highly configurable, security settings and behavior can be customized according to the requirements of the user.

-Note: If users edit the TemplateVM to modify SecBrowser behavior, all AppVMs created thereafter will inherit those changes.
-However, AppVMs created prior to the aforementioned edits will not benefit from any changes to the SecBrowser configuration file in the TemplateVM.
+Note: If users edit the TemplateVM to modify Tor Browser behavior, all AppVMs created thereafter will inherit those changes.
+However, AppVMs created prior to the aforementioned edits will not benefit from any changes to the Tor Browser configuration file in the TemplateVM.

-**Security Slider**: Tor Browser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security and privacy.
+**Security Slider**: Tor Browser has a “Security Slider” in the shield menu that allows you to [increase security](https://tb-manual.torproject.org/security-settings/) by disabling certain web features that can be used to attack your security.
 By default, the Security Slider is set to "Standard" which is the lowest security level.
 Increasing Tor Browser's security level will prevent some web pages from functioning properly, so you should weigh your security needs against the degree of usability you require.

 **Private Browsing Mode**: In the default configuration Tor Browser has private browsing mode enabled.
 This setting prevents browsing and download history as well as cookies from remaining persistent across Tor Browser restarts.
 However, `tb-updater` includes a custom `user_pref` that disables private browsing mode when the `--clearnet` switch is used.

   When private browsing mode is disabled Tor Browser's built-in "long-term linkability" protections are deactivated.
 The user loses protection which aims to prevent for example, "activities from an earlier browser session from being linkable to a later session".
 If security is paramount users can enable private browsing mode by commenting out the corresponding user preference.

-   In the AppVM open the `user.js` configuration file in an editor.
+   In the AppVM, open the `user.js` configuration file in an editor.

    `gedit ~/.tb/Browser/TorBrowser/Data/Browser/profile.default/user.js`